MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-migration.md

 description: "Migrate your SharePoint Server workflows to Microsoft 365 using the SharePoint Migration Tool (SPMT)"
 ---

-# Migrate SharePoint Server workflows to Microsoft 365 User Guide (preview)
+# Migrate SharePoint Server workflows to Microsoft 365

 Microsoft removed SharePoint 2010 workflow services from existing tenants on November 1, 2020.
-We recommend that you move your classic SharePoint workflows to Power Automate flows.
+We recommend that you move your classic SharePoint Server workflows to Power Automate flows.

-This document describes the tool, released with SPMT, which helps customers autoconvert workflow to Power Automate.
+Using the SharePoint Migration Tool (SPMT), you can now migrate your SharePoint Server flows to Microsoft 365.

-The SharePoint Migration tool workflow migration is limited to:
+Workflow migration is limited to:

-•	List and library OOB ("out-of-box) approval workflows
+•	List and library OOB ("out-of-box") approval workflows
 •	Workflow definitions and associations

 History data and draft definitions are not migrated.